“I need to get away…”

 Lunch with a homeless Vietnam Veteran helped me think twice about our treatment of the homeless and American service personnel.

 I SPEAK to businesses and community organizations on the ups and downs of life (personal and professional) from a long-distance traveler’s vantage point.
 I especially enjoy talking about fear.
-Take to the open road on the back of a motorcycle and you’ll learn plenty about fear.
+Take to the open road astride a motorcycle and you’ll learn plenty about fear.
 I’ve survived punishing weather, distracted drivers, a stolen wallet, running out of gas, and having trouble finding a safe place to sleep at night.
 Frankly, it’s made me an expert on facing fears and harnessing that energy for personal growth.

 I WROTE the award-winning “Live Full Throttle: Life Lessons From Friends Who Faced Cancer,” which draws upon stories I heard from cancer survivors on two coast-to-coast motorcycle cancer charity rides.
 I also wrote a Companion Guide to Live Full Throttle.